Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: DM Environments around BHs

 where we take the spike index $\gamma_{\text{sp}} = 7/3$, assuming an adiabatically grown CDM spike~\cite{Gondolo:1999ef}.
-The parameters in the spike profile to be determined are $r_{\rm{sp}}$ and $\rho_{\rm{sp}}$.
-The spike radius is determined by $r_{\rm sp} \approx 0.2\, r_{\rm 2M}$~\cite{Merritt:2003qk}, where $r_{\rm 2M}$ is the radius up to which the mass enclosed by the NFW profile is twice the mass of the central black hole.
-Then, continuity between the NFW profile with the spike profile at $r = r_{\rm sp}$ fixes $\rho_{\rm sp}$.
+The parameters in the spike profile to be determined are the spike radius $r_{\rm{sp}}$ and spike density $\rho_{\rm{sp}}$.
+The spike radius is determined by $r_{\rm sp} \approx 0.2\, r_{\rm 2M}$~\cite{Merritt:2003qk}, where $r_{\rm 2M}$ is the radius up to which the mass enclosed by the NFW profile is twice the mass of the central BH, i.e, we have